Travel guide Bolivia

 You are from here, if...

 If you call your interlocutor mamita or papito.
-This is how people call each other as a sign of affection, even on a first meeting, which shows the natural closeness of the inhabitants of this country.
+This is how people call each other as a sign of affection, even when meeting for the first time, reflecting the natural closeness of the country's inhabitants.

-If you participate in the rites of offering to the Pachamama.
-You will have the opportunity to do so at the beginning of a trek or in some villages.
+If you take part in the ritual offerings to the Pachamama.
+You'll have the opportunity to do so at the start of a trek or in certain villages.

-If you taste the local specialties , either in a mercado or in a street stall.
+Taste local specialities, whether in a mercado or a street stall.

 If you haggle over the price of your purchases, but still offer a fair price.

-If you go to a peña to enjoy a traditional music and dance show, a place where you dine and, above all, drink and dance!
+If you go to a peña to enjoy traditional music and dance, a place to dine and, above all, to drink and dance!

 If you take your time.
-For the majority of Bolivians, punctuality is not an imperative.
-When you make an appointment with someone, always specify if it is la hora boliviana (count 30 minutes late), or not.
+For most Bolivians, punctuality is by no means an imperative.
+When you make an appointment with someone, always specify whether it's la hora boliviana (30 minutes late) or not.
 Patience is a must!